Bwc9876/TechnicModpackTemplate/README.md

 wget "https://github.com/{username}/{repo_name}/releases/latest/download/modpack.zip" && unzip modpack.zip
 ```

+Alternatively, you can simply clone this repo onto the server and use that for much faster updates.

 ## Updating Your Modpack

 1. Edit whatever files on your local machine and commit/push.